 Assist Your Child in Preparing to Respond to Questions

-One major issue that needs to be addressed is working with your child on how she or she will respond to questions from peers and others regarding the suicide of a family member.
-You can assist your child in formulating an answer that he or she most comfortable.
+One major issue that needs to be addressed is working with your child on how he or she will respond to questions from peers and others regarding the suicide of a family member.
+You can assist your child in formulating an answer that he or she is most comfortable.

 Social media, particularly Facebook, Instagram, and Snapchat, is both a blessing and a curse for young people.
 You need to keep this duality in mind as you assist in managing your child’s return to school.